 How to Serve Mozzarella in Carrozza

 For your parties or dinners with friends, you can make mozzarella in carrozza with different flavors as suggested above.
 Distinguish them by giving your fried mozzarella sandwiches different shapes.
 Success is guaranteed!

-Mozzarella in Carrozza: History and Origins
+Mozzarella in Carrozza History

 How did Mozzarella in Carrozza come about?
 This dish with a royal name is actually a humble dish of popular tradition.

 It was born as a quick solution to reuse ingredients that were no longer fresh.
 Like stale bread and mozzarella cheese from days gone by.

 The most reliable history dates back to the Middle Ages, in the inland areas of Campania.
 Although, with the passage of time, some regions revisited the recipe slightly and others, such as Lazio, would appropriate the authorship.

 In Campania, buffalo mozzarella is common, while the Lazio version prefers fiordilatte.